raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## Elastic Beanstalk Extensions

-- Files that encode specific parameter settings found in the console programmatically
+- Files that encode specific parameter settings(Expl: environment variables to connect to a db) found in the console programmatically
 - Files must have `.config` extension and in the `.ebextensions/` directory at root level
 - YAML/JSON
 - You can add multiple resources such as RDS, DynamoDB, etc... but these resources are deleted on environment deletion

+## Elastic Beanstalk Under the Hood
+- Under the hood, Elastic Beanstalk relies on CloudFormation
+- Use case: you can define CloudFormation resources in your .ebextensions to provision ElastiCache, an S3 bucket, anything you want!

 ## Elastic Beanstalk Cloning